Zhu-Spike-Lab/FINAL-Evolution-Learning/README.md

 # Evolutionary Algorithms For Task Learning
-contains 3 different evolution engines for task learning in RSNNs model for sine wave, robot arm, and moving digit task
+contains 3 different evolution engines for task learning in RSNNs model for sine wave, robot arm, and moving digit task all engines are run using the standard rssn_env environment described in slack + download of the seaborn module for plotting

 ### Sine Wave Task